carboniq-dev/carboniq-dev.github.io/docs/trail-blazer/index.md

 # Introduction

-!!!
-Danger "Review"
-    This plugin is currently undergoing the review process by Epic Games.

 ![Get Snap Parameters](../assets/images/trail-blazer/trail-blazer-cover.png){ width="200" }

 TrailBlazer is a plugin crafted for {==grid-based pathfinding==}, offering a valuable option for projects requiring accurate and adaptable navigation solutions.
 While its primary strength lies in {==2D grid-based pathfinding==}, it also offers an option to consider landscape height along the z-axis.
 This plugin is particularly well-suited for puzzle games, mazes, and game environments of small to medium size.